Iindenshield/TB_Harmony_CustomTools/README.md

 # matchPivot.js
 Match all selected (target) layer(s)' pivot point to the last selected (source) layer's pivot, without moving the layers themselves.

+## Implementation

 ## Further improvements
-Harmony treats selections of different types inconsistently.
-Harmony tends to reorder selected nodes based on type rather than respecting selection order.
-DISCLAIMER: selection order is preserved with READ and PEG type layers only (not if source = READ and one of the target is its parent PEG.
-The parent PEG is going to be the source).
+Harmony treats selections of different node types inconsistently.
+Therefore, it might reorder selected nodes based on type rather than respecting selection order.
+My goal is to find a workaround and implement a `matchTransform` tool similar to Autodesk Maya's.

 # armRig.js